vgaldi/fw-lab/content/authors/mrossi/_index.md

 **Marco Rossi** is a Ph.D.
 Candidate in Information Technologies for Engineering at the University of Sannio, under the supervision of Prof. [Vincenzo Galdi](/author/vincenzo-galdi).

-His research is focused on electromagnetically consistent models of smart radio environments for 6G wireless communications networks.
+His research is focused on electromagnetically consistent models of smart radio environments for 6G wireless communications networks, and on applications of space-time-coding modulation to the synthesis and diagnostics of digital metasurfaces.